Zeeeepa/xyops/docs/workflows.md

 ## Continue After Controllers

-Repeat, Multiplex and Split support a “continue after controller” flow:
+Repeat, Multiplex and Split support a "continue after controller" flow:

-- Configure the controller’s “continue percentage” (0–100).
+- Configure the controller's "continue percentage" (0-100).
 This is the minimum percentage of successful sub‑jobs required to proceed.
 - Solder wires out of the controlled Event/Job node with the `continue` condition to define what happens next.
 - When all iterations complete, if successes meet or exceed the threshold, all `continue` wires from that Event/Job fire.
 Otherwise nothing continues and the workflow may finish if no other nodes are active.